DiogoRibeiro7/genSurvPy/README.md

 matches the latest Git tag.
 If they diverge, the workflow fails and prompts a correction before merging.

+## 🌟 Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to learn about the expectations for participants in this project.

 ## 🤝 Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setting up your environment, running tests, and submitting pull requests.